-You’ve probably already heard of Anonymous, the world’s most infamous group of cybertrolling hacktivists.
+You’ve probably already heard of Anonymous, the world’s most infamous group of cyber-trolling hacktivists.
 They frequently make headlines for crashing websites and looting corporate and government servers.
-Usually these hacktivists come together in defense of others, such as Julian Assange, the people of Gaza, victims of police brutality, or even victims of rape.
+Usually these hacktivists come together in defense of others, such as Julian Assange, the people of Gaza, victims of police brutality or even victims of rape.
 But now, Anonymous has turned its eyes on a personal rival.
-This enemy has its own cybersquad of secret spies who, according to Anonymous, spend the majority of their time in chat rooms collecting intelligence about them.
-With this latest release of stolen data, Anonymous has just pulled back the curtain on their foe: the Bank of America.
+This enemy has its own cyber-squad of secret spies that, according to Anonymous, spend the majority of their time in chat rooms collecting intelligence about them.
+With their latest release of stolen data, Anonymous has just pulled back the curtains on their foe: the Bank of America.

-On February 25 @AnonymousIRC, an Anonymous Twitter account with over 280,000 followers, began posting “teasers” about a massive Bank of America data leak.
+On February 25th @AnonymousIRC, an Anonymous Twitter account with over 280,000 followers, began posting “teasers” about a massive Bank of America data leak.
 The first post declared, “If you spy on us, we spy on you.”
-What followed was 14 gigabytes of private emails, spreadsheets, and a “text analysis and data mining” program called OneCalais.
-The emails in the release originated from “Cyber Threat Intelligence Analysts” who identified themselves as employees of a company called TEKsystems.
+What followed was 14 Gigabytes of private e-mails, spreadsheets, and a “text analysis and data mining” program called OneCalais.
+The e-mails in the release originated from “Cyber Threat Intelligence Analysts” who identified themselves as employees of a company called TEKsystems.
 The TEKsystems website appears to be nothing more than a staffing agency and seems wholesome enough.
-There’s definitely nothing that screams “we are cyberspies!”
-It’s safe to assume these analysts were hired by Bank of America, regardless of their TEKsystems titles, because according to the leaked emails that Anonymous released, each of them were using @bankofamerica.com email addresses while filing their reports.
+There’s definitely nothing that screams “we are cyber-spies!”
+It’s safe to assume these analysts were hired by Bank of America, regardless of their TEKsystems titles, because according to the leaked emails that Anonymous released, each of them were using @bankofamerica.com emails while filing their reports.

-Having a team on staff to protect a corporation from potential cyberthreats is nothing new.
+Having a team on staff to protect a corporation from potential cyber-threats is nothing new.
 This isn’t what caught the attention of Anonymous to begin with; it was the methods being employed by Bank of America to gather data.
-Each of the 500 plus emails pilfered reads like a surveillance report, most of them reporting on the activities of online activists from Anonymous to Occupy Wall Street.
+Each of the 500+ e-mails pilfered reads like a surveillance report, most of them reporting on the activities of online activists from Anonymous to Occupy Wall St.

 It’s fair to note that a large number of the emails appear to be addressing legitimate threats to Bank of America, such as databases of stolen credit card numbers, or plans by activists to crash a website by flooding it with useless traffic via a denial of service attack.
 Other reports detail live protests meant to take place at actual Bank of America locations.

 The stolen data was spread through various Anonymous accounts, but one group in particular took responsibility for its release.
 They’re called “Par:AnoIA,” and I had the opportunity to interview one of their members.
 They preferred not to be identified by name or even by gender.
-The first thing Anon wanted me to know was, “Par:AnoIA is no ‘hacking group.’
+The first thing the Anon wanted me to know was “Par:AnoIA is no ‘hacking group’.
 We are a publisher much like any other media outlet.
 The main difference is that we publish data and information as received.”
-According to Par:AnoIA, information is given to them, and their sources intentionally remain anonymous.The information, Par:AnoIA says, wasn’t hacked at all.
+According to Par:AnoIA, information is given to them and their sources intentionallyremain anonymous.The information Par:AnoIA says wasn’t hacked at all.
 It was just sitting on an unsecured server readily accessible by anyone who knew where to look.
 This is a common issue that they believe endangers the personal and financial information of millions of consumers.